KerwinChina/twitter-monitor/apps/open_account/readme.md

 The most important keys is `oauth_token` and `oauth_token_secret`.

 Some accounts do not need to log in, we call them **guest accounts**.
+It is no longer possible to obtain a guest account.

+But you can still use the backend to access the OAuth information of **real accounts**.

 ## Scripts

-- `get_guest_token.js` is used to obtain and print the guest account on the console, for `Node.js/Deno...`.
-Deno supports the use of system proxies.
+- ~~`get_guest_token.js` is used to obtain and print the guest account on the console, for `Node.js/Deno...`.
+Deno supports the use of system proxies.~~
-- `get_and_upload_guest_account.mjs` is used to obtain guest accounts and upload them to the guest account pool.
+- ~~`get_and_upload_guest_account.mjs` is used to obtain guest accounts and upload them to the guest account pool.~~
 - `get_open_account_info.mjs` is used to obtain the information of the account.

 ## Backend (Cloudflare Workers)